 4. List six different factors that may play a role in the evolution of cooperative breeding in birds.

-5. Provide four examples of cooperative breeding birds from today's lecture (and the movies watched).
+5. Provide three examples of cooperative breeding birds from today's lecture.
 What seems to be a determining factor of cooperative breeding in each example?

 6. Define polygynandry.
 Which bird species discussed in class possesses this mating system?

 7. What are some tactics cooperative breeding birds use to avoid inbreeding?